sansfrontiere/own/_posts/2016-09-27-wordpress-development.md

 published: true
 ---
 <h3>Wordpress development enables us</h3>
-Its true that Wordpress development is one technique among many.
+Whilst its true that Wordpress development is one technique among many.
 So, the question is: when to use Wordpress.

 Wordpress is ostensibly a <span style="text-decoration: underline;"><a href="https://en.wikipedia.org/wiki/Content_management_system" target="_blank" rel="nofollow">CMS</a></span> (Content Management System).
 One among many, but also the <span style="text-decoration: underline;"><a href="http://trends.builtwith.com/cms" rel="nofollow">World's most popular CMS</a></span> by quite a big margin.
 Not without good cause.
 Wordpress is pretty amazing in many ways, especially given that its <a href="https://opensource.com/resources/what-open-source" target="_blank" rel="nofollow">Open Source</a> and free.
 But like any good tool, its as much about how its used as what its capable of.
 The capabilities only create potential.
 Not results by themselves.